model-checking/kani-verifier-blog/_posts/2024-12-03-safety-of-cstr.md

 - The last byte must be a null terminator (`0`).
 - There must be no null bytes within the slice, except at the end.

-Sound familiar?
-It is because these preconditions align exactly with the safety invariant for `CStr`.
+Observe that these preconditions align exactly with the safety invariant for `CStr`.

 #### Postconditions (`#[ensures]`)